 Postgraduate students (taught and research) don’t usually have a defined vacation period.
 Therefore are only allowed to work the maximum number of hours specified on their visa per week unless they have completed their studies or have an official vacation from their studies agreed by their supervisor.

 PhD students and holiday entitlement

 PhD students are entitled to 6 weeks holiday per year, as agreed with their supervisor.
 During these 6 weeks, they may undertake full-time work, however departments should seek approval from the student’s supervisor to ensure that a vacation has been agreed before they commence the full time work, otherwise the weekly limit indicated on their visa applies.

-A recent change in the Home Office regulations will allow completing PhD students to apply to extend their stay in the UK for one year beyond the end of their course to find skilled work or to set up as an entrepreneur.
-This change will be managed by SIFSO under Tier 4.
+Completing PhD students can apply to extend their stay in the UK for one year beyond the end of their course to find skilled work or to set up as an entrepreneur.
+This change will be managed by SIFSO under the Student Visa (Tier 4 visa)

-Undergraduate students follow the Universities term-times, during term-time tier 4 students can not work more than the maximum number of hours specified on their visa per week.
+Undergraduate students follow the Universities term-times, during term-time.
+Student Visa (Tier 4) students can not work more than the maximum number of hours specified on their visa per week.
 During University holidays they can enage in full-time work.
 The Hours can not be averaged out, and all hours worked, regardless of employer, type of contract or paid/unpaid are combinded together for the weekly limit.